auth0-sandbox/auth0-application-development/module04-instructions.md

 1. Terminate all three applications in Run/Debug.

-## Part 4: A word about asynchronous timing
+## Part 6: Fix the asynchronous timing

-Everything worked up to this point, but there will be an issue if the getClientAccessToken is used at the top level of server.js before the main thread is released.
-Even though the async call in the init method in the TokenManager has long-since completed, the issuer property will not be set until the main process thread relinquished to the JavaScript event loop.

-Top-level awaits do work in server.js, so the order of things needs to be shuffled just a bit.
+getClientAccessToken could be invoked before the issuer is complete in OpenidClientTokenManager.
+Force the issuer to complete before proceeding.

 1. In OpenidClientTokenManager.js locate the constructor.